Logicer16/util-types/README.md

 ## Exports

-### IntRange
+### `IntRange`

-Generate a union of numbers within a certain range.
+Generate a union of number literals within a certain range.
 Accepts a start to the range (inclusive) and an end to the range (exclusive).
 If start is greater than end, `number` will be returned.

 The number of items in the resulting union is limited to 7260 due to other [typescript limitations](#limitations).
 If the range exceeds this limit, `number` will be returned instead.